 - Dr Allison Silink – UTS Faculty of Law

-The registration fee for this three-day short course in May 2019 was $1,900.00 (including GST); the fee for the 2020 Program will be published in due course.
-A discount of 10% will be available to UTS Alumni enrolling in this short course.
+The registration fee for this three-day short course in May 2019 was $1,900.00 (including GST); the fee for the 2020 Program will be confirmed in due course.
+A discount of 10% is available to UTS Alumni enrolling in this short course.

-Further enquiries, or requests to be placed on the UTS:Law mailing list for future educational offerings, may be directed to:
+Further enquiries, or requests to be placed on the UTS:Law mailing list for information about future educational offerings, may be directed to: